 One really easy, no-prep way to teach the words of a song for the very first time is with Echo Singing!
 You can also use this method if the children need a review of the words to make sure they are sing them correctly or to help them with a specific line of melody from the song.
-I’ll be using Echo Singing to teach In My Father’s Hands this upcoming week!
+I’ll be teaching In My Father’s Hands Echo Singing this upcoming week!

 How to Do Echo Singing: